Tordek/modl/README.md

 When run, both are executed in order (ideally, you're a good functional boy and that's useless; however, `!` functions exist).

-`!` functions are kinda special: In order to allow for zero-argument functions like `read!` (for reading input from the user), whenever the first call in an expression is a `!` function, an implicit `!` is passed:
+`!` functions are kinda special: In order to allow for zero-argument functions like `read!` (for reading input from the user), whenever the first call in an expression is a `!` function, an implicit `!` is passed, but `!` isn't valid explicitly anywhere.

 i.e.,